ozziii/OzEspX/README.md

 * Plug-In Configuration.

 ## Getting started
-* Download or clone conde in your PlatformIO
 * Download or clone code to your PlatformIO
 * Go to platformio.ini and select your board by un-comment (remove first ";" ) form env_default  line
    ```ini